ronaatxendit/martabacc.github.io/_posts/2020-4-7-concerned.md

 We all know that our jeans may not fit us anymore after the pandemic is over, but for sweet mother of Alabama, don't eat all the sugar in just one sitting.
 You may not corona-positive, but you may got diabetes-positive.

-Actually it's okay to indulge yourself in sweet delights.
-It's your business anyway, stuffs you put into your plate.
+Well, that's none of my business anyway, stuffs you put into your plate.